RenderKit/ospray-studio/docs/quickstart.md

 support and UI for loading and manipulating time-varying data.

 ### GUI Mode Features

+Scenes can be loaded in OBJ and GLTF format using `import` option under file menu.
+Animated scenes can be loaded using `import and animate`.
+Animation with skinning is currently supported in GLTF format.

 Demo scenes can be loaded in File -&gt; Demo Scene.
 These are a good starting point to try out various OSPRay Studio controls.
 The Edit menu